 The Depot is keenly aware of the importance of environmental justice issues and seeks to ensure IRP actions and activities do not disproportionately impact any segment of the population.
-The Depot will continue to work closely with members of the community and federal, state and local regulators to foster interactive dialogue that considers the needs, interests and concerns of those most directly impacted by cleanup activities.
+The Depot is committed to following the DOD guidance and policies relating to Environmental Justice, and will continue to work closely with members of the community and federal, state and local regulators to foster interactive dialogue that considers the needs, interests and concerns of those most directly impacted by cleanup activities.

 The Depot continues to stress community involvement through RAB meetings, community meetings and public hearings because providing information is so essential to the environmental justice policy.
-The Depot has three (3) information repositories at public facilities and one (1) at the Depot community reading room to make information readily available to the public.
-Refer to Appendix C for locations and phone numbers of the information repositories.
+The Depot has three (3) information repositories at public facilities and one (1) at the Depot Community Reading Room to make information readily available to the public.
+Refer to Appendix D for locations and phone numbers of the information repositories.

-As the Depot continues through the environmental restoration and BRAC closure processes, documents such as Environmental Assessments, Environmental Baseline Surveys, BRAC

-Cleanup Plans and Records of Decision will evaluate potential environmental effects on minorities and low income populations and will be discussed at public hearings.
+As the Depot continues through the environmental restoration and BRAC closure processes, documents such as Environmental Assessments, Environmental Baseline Surveys, BRAC Cleanup Plans and Records of Decision will evaluate potential environmental effects on minorities and low income populations and will be discussed at public hearings.